mainmatter/playbook/src/project-procedure/digital-products/README.md

 - Flows: transitions between sections of the navigational structure that are triggered by interactive elements

-Feature concepts are visualized using coarse diagrams (e.g. hand-drawn marker sketches) including all of these identified pieces and the relationships between them.
+These conceptual descriptions of features are visualized using coarse diagrams (e.g. hand-drawn marker sketches) including all of these identified pieces and the relationships between them.
 During the workshop participants will discuss and reconstruct these diagrams several times until an ideal solution emerges that all stakeholders